dpareasy/inspection_robot/README.md

 It presents a robotic arm with 3 rotational links and a camera mounted on the end-effector.
 The base link has two actuated wheels and one castor wheel.
 The motion is performed with the differential control drive.

+### Survey behavior ###

+In the following figure the robot in the initial position is presented.
+As it can be seen the map is not yet explored.

+Here you can see the map after having visited all the rooms and corridors.

 ## Software architecure ##

 ### Sequence diagram ###